 Professor Johan Schot Biography

-Sustainability Transitions • Innovation Policy for Transformative Change • Deep Transition • Transforming Innovation • User Innovation • Strategic Niche Management • Multi-Level Perspective • Technocratic Internationalism • Making Europe • Inventing Europe • Contested Modernization • Transnational History • History of Technology...
+Sustainability Transitions • Innovation Policy for Transformative Change • Deep Transitions • Transforming Innovation • User Innovation • Strategic Niche Management • Multi-Level Perspective • Technocratic Internationalism • Making Europe • Inventing Europe • Contested Modernization • Transnational History • History of Technology...

-His current focus is on Innovation Policy for Transformative Change and examination of the second global Deep Transition that we are currently experiencing.
+His focus now is on Innovation Policy for Transformative Change and the examination of the second global Deep Transition that we are currently experiencing.
 Throughout his career he has challenged dominant narratives to seek out concurrent paths to uncover alternative constructs that give an alternative knowledge and understanding.
 This approach has led to the Multi-Level Perspective (MLP) theory which has this concept at its heart.
 Johan possesses a significant academic talent in combining various disciplines to produce revolutionary insights across fields.

 First and foremost, this site is a vehicle, a tool and a hub for the creation and advancement of notions and networks involved in Schot’s research programmes, collaborative projects, teaching and curriculum development.
 Through its creation, he seeks to provide a central space to amalgamate and profile both his work and that of colleagues to show the direction, purpose and impact.
 By demonstrating central ideas, projects, networks and spaces the site expresses the interaction and outcome of these elements on policy, academia and society.
 It stresses the collaborative, interdisciplinary principle that is a central strand in Johan’s work and approach.
-As Director of the Science Policy Research Unit at the University of Sussex, this is central both to the Unit and his approach.